 For the size of the borough, public transportation in Norristown is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Norristown, the benefits are reduced air pollution and congestion on the highways.

-The per capita income in Norristown in 2010 was $21,045, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $84,180 for a family of four.
+The per capita income in Norristown in 2018 was $26,324, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $105,296 for a family of four.
 However, Norristown contains both very wealthy and poor people as well.

 Norristown is an extremely ethnically-diverse borough.
 The people who call Norristown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Norristown residents report their race to be Black or African-American, followed by White.
 Norristown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.22% of the borough’s residents.
-Important ancestries of people in Norristown include Irish, German, English, and Polish.
+People of Hispanic or Latino origin account for 27.15% of the borough’s residents.
+Important ancestries of people in Norristown include Italian, German, Irish, Polish, and Other Subsaharan African.

 The most common language spoken in Norristown is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.